asankov/asankov.github.io/content/blog/different-ways-to-initialize-go-structs.md

 As with everything in computer science, there is not a single correct solution or a silver bullet.
 It’s all a matter of the tradeoffs you are willing to make.

-If you are writing a library that will be used by hundreds of other projects, backwards-compatible changes will not be appreciated by your consumers, so you need to choose the more flexible options.
+If you are writing a library that will be used by hundreds of other projects, backwards-incompatible changes will not be appreciated by your consumers, so you need to choose the more flexible options.
 If you’re working locally in a single codebase, signature changes can be beneficial, because they will enforce that all usages of the methods are adapted.

 If you got to the end of the article, I just want you to know that I recently started this blog, and this is the first article in it.
-If it was useful for you, you learned something new, or you think it can be improved feel free to ping me on [Twitter](https:/twitter.com/a_sankov), [LinkedIn](https://linkedin.com/in/asankov) or [email](mailto:asankov96+initgo@gmail.com).
+If it was useful for you, you learned something new, or you think it can be improved feel free to ping me on [Twitter](https://twitter.com/a_sankov), [LinkedIn](https://linkedin.com/in/asankov) or [email](mailto:asankov96+initgo@gmail.com).
 I would appreciate the feedback.